Best Working Capital Lines of Credit in 2026

 How to get a working capital line of credit

-If you are ready to apply for small business financing, here are five steps to help you open a working capital line of credit.
+If you’re ready to apply for small business financing, these five steps can help you open a working capital line of credit.

 2. Evaluate your eligibility